-Personal hygiene, preparing meals and taking essential medication are elements of daily life that most people take for granted, but there are many individuals who are unable to perform these tasks independently.
+Personal hygiene, mobility, preparing meals and taking essential medication are elements of daily life that most people take for granted, but there are many individuals who are unable to perform these tasks independently.
 The personal support worker (PSW) is the front-line care provider whose responsibilities focus on the provision of personal care and support that include activities of daily living with client populations across all institutional, community care and service settings.
-They provide compassionate, client-centred care to enhance the quality of everyday life.
+They provide compassionate, client-centred care to enhance and maintain the quality of everyday life.
 Through dedicated faculty, enhanced curriculum, skills and certifications obtained in the course of study, and implementation of several interprofessional education and simulation opportunities, students graduate well-prepared and job-ready.
 In fact, our recent PSW graduate satisfaction rate was 100 per cent (2016-2017).

 Personal support workers are valued members of the health-care team.
 As a graduate, you will have the enhanced skills required to provide compassionate, client-focused care with daily living activities including: